--:--LAGOS

 Ebola treatments trial begins in the Democratic Republic of Congo

-IMAGE · CDC Global · CC BY 2.0 · Wikimedia Commons
+IMAGE · Wikimedia Commons

 Ebola treatments trial begins in the Democratic Republic of Congo